 After a fig tree is established, the best time when to prune a fig tree will be in the dormant (winter) season when the tree is not growing.

 Begin your fig tree pruning by removing any branches that are not growing out from your selected fruiting wood, as well as any dead or diseased wood.
 If there are suckers growing from the base of the tree, these should be removed as well.

 The next step in how to trim a fig tree is to remove any secondary branches (branches that are growing off the main branches) that are growing at less than a 45-degree angle from the main branches.
 This step in pruning fig trees will remove any branches that may eventually grow too close to the main trunk and will not produce the best fruit.

-The last step in how to prune fig trees is to cut back the main branches by 1/3 to 1/4.
+The last step in how to prune fig trees is to cut back the main branches by one-third to one-quarter.
 This step in fig tree pruning helps the tree put more energy towards the fruit that will be produced next year, which makes for larger and sweeter fruit.